EndPointCorp/end-point-blog/2018/06/12/systematic-query-building-with-ctes.html.md

 ),
 ```

-Here's a sample of those results:
+Here’s a sample of those results:

 ```text
 -[ RECORD 1 ]--+---------------------